vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Dastoddharama-pracami or nūgadasto-on 5th of Bh. śu.; for

 relative ( such as son, brother, daughter ) of one dying from snake bite was to be performed; worship of golden, silver, wooden or clay image of snake having five hoods with fragrant flowers, incense &c.; in each month different Nāga out of twelve to be named; reward that man dying from snake bite was freed from lower regions where he was supposed to go and to have become a non-poisonous snake, and went to heaven; KKV 90-93, HV 1.560-562 (from Bhav.
 I. 32.
 41-58), KR 273-275.
 For the names of twelve nāgas, vide p.
 124 note 321 above.
-Garuda I. 129 describes this.
+Garuḍa I. 129 describes this.

 Dāna-gifts.
 Vide H. of Dh. vol. II. pp. 837-888 for detailed